 How to choose between a thesis and a non-thesis engineering degree program in New Jersey?

-Choosing between a thesis and a non-thesis online engineering degree in New Jersey depends on your career goals.
-A thesis program emphasizes research and is ideal for students aiming for a PhD or roles in R&D. It typically requires completing an original research project and writing a detailed thesis.
+When choosing between a thesis and a non-thesis online engineering degree in New Jersey, consider your career goals.
+A thesis program often suits students aiming for research roles or pursuing a PhD later.
+It requires conducting original research and writing a detailed document, which develops critical thinking and technical writing skills.

 What options do students based in New Jersey have for studying engineering abroad?